 1. Thailand

-Diwali in Thailand is called Loi Krathong, which literally means ‘to float a basket.’
+Around the time of Diwali, Thailand celebrates Loi Krathong, which literally means ‘to float a basket.’
+While it’s not the same as Diwali, it shares the spirit of light and festivity.
 Sensational fireworks displays take place all over the country, especially on beaches and the outlying islands.
-Lit lamps are placed within hot air balloons made of rice paper and then released into the sky.
-People light lamps made of banana leaves and set them floating on lakes and ponds.
-People organize colorful boat parades and cultural performances all over the country.
+In Chiang Mai, during the Yi Peng festival, people release sky lanterns made of rice paper into the sky, creating a breathtaking view.
+They also light lamps made of banana leaves and set them floating on lakes and ponds.
+People organize colourful boat parades and cultural performances all over the country.
 Sit by one of the many rivers and watch the fireworks over the water, sent up by hundreds of illuminated boats.

 Book Now: Thailand Visa